Meet your Better Boob Team

 Rebekah Scroggy, RN, BSN, IBCLC

+Louisville, KY.
 Taking new clients in home and virtual!

 Rebekah has been a Registered Nurse since January of 2018, and started her career as a pediatric ER nurse in a Level 1 Trauma center.
 After having her son in 2019 and being the first person in her family to exclusively breastfeed, a new passion was born and Rebekah started to develop a love for breastfeeding and helping families meet their feeding goals.
 Since 2020, Rebekah has received experience from virtual peer support to Community Health and working with WIC to currently working within the Hospital system as a Lactation Nurse.
 Her passion for helping parents become educated and supported as they begin (or continue!) their parenting journey is what led Rebekah to pursue and obtain her IBCLC.
 Rebekah has a passion for oral ties and pumping as her own journey lead her through both of those experiences!
 Rebekah is also certified as a neurodiverse lactation provider.
 Rebekah has completed the Guiding Bottle Breakthroughs Class and is equipped to help parents break through bottle refusal.